|

-This Museum is located in the VFP Hospital and services area in the Fort Bonifacio area of Manila.
+This Museum is located next to the VFP Hospital in the Fort Bonifacio area of Manila.
 Built by the board of trustees of the Veterans of WWII on December 8, 1999 (58th anniversary of the Japanese attack on the Philippines) by President Estrada.

 Library & Archives